kasem-sm/SlimeKT/README.md

 ## Contribution

 There is no special rules for contributing your expertise and making the open source community more powerful.
 Just don't forget to file a issue or start a discussion so that I may not be surprised when you create a pull request.
-Running `spotlessApply` before creating a Pull request would be <b><i>cherry on the cake</b><i>.
+Running `spotlessApply` before creating a Pull request would be <b><i>cherry on the cake</b></i>.

 ## Articles related to this project

 1. When Jetpack's Glance met his fellow worker, WorkManager (unreleased)
 2. Create Animated PlaceHolder for your Jetpack Compose text fields (unreleased)
-3. Android’s IME Actions: Don’t ignore them.[Read here](https://proandroiddev.com/androids-ime-actions-don-t-ignore-them-36554da892ac)
+3. Android’s IME Actions: Don’t ignore them.
+[Read here](https://proandroiddev.com/androids-ime-actions-don-t-ignore-them-36554da892ac)

 More articles by [_kasem-sm_](https://medium.com/@kasem.sm) on Medium.